thoughtbot/props_template/README.md

     end
   end
 end
 ```

 ## Nodes that do not exist

-Nodes that are not found will not define the key where search was enabled on.
+Nodes that are not found will remove the branch where search was enabled on.

 ```ruby
 traversal_path = ['data', 'details', 'does_not_exist']